-In addition, while both employees and management are concerned about lack of face to face interaction, both Zoom and Skype are merely two software options that offer video calling for online meetings.
+In addition, while both employees and management are concerned about the lack of face-to-face interaction, both Zoom and Skype are merely two software options that offer video calling for online meetings.
 For larger meetings or workshops, webinar software is ideal.

 Harvard Business Review provides more information about effective collaboration between remote teams.